roytang/blog/content/post/2006/01/how-to-organize-a-cluttered-mind.md

 through many that you have to gut it out =P

-I mean, you can manage the load now, but if your company ever expands&#8230;
+I mean, you can manage the load now, but if your company ever expands...

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2006-02-01 22:57:00 +0000
 Eh, I'm fine.